netelder/first_app/Rails Tutorial Notes.md

 ## Creating First App in RubyMine ##

 These are notes about using RubyMIne to setup the **`first_app`** of Michael Hartl's [Ruby on Rails Tutorial] 2nd edition.
-The intend is to show how to use [RubyMine] version 4 as the editor (and more) for the tutorial.
+The intent is to show how to use [RubyMine] version 4 as the editor (and more) for the tutorial.

 This is the [RubyMine] menubar: